 Keep reading to learn more about using tea tree oil for scabies, including the research behind it and how to apply it.
 Just be aware that you may need treatment in addition to tea tree oil.

-One study tested tea tree oil and found that, at varying concentrations, it can kill head lice within an hour and eggs within five days.
+tested tea tree oil and found that, at varying concentrations, it can kill head lice within an hour and eggs within five days.
 While lice are different from scabies mites, the results suggest that tea tree oil may be an effective treatment for other parasitic infections, including scabies.

 There aren’t many studies looking at the use of tea tree oil to treat scabies in humans.
 However, another study looked at scabies mites taken from human participants.
 Outside of the body, a 5 percent solution of tea tree oil was more effective at killing the mites than traditional treatments.